bionomics/bionomics/venue/index.md

 ## Registration

+Registration will open from January 2017 till March 2017.

+Participants for short-talks (30 mins) are requested to register with a
+* Presenters name, affiliation
+* title
+* abstract

-Registration fees will include the food and accommodation for the duration of the conference.
+Registration fees will include the food and accommodation for the complete duration of the conference.

 <!-- #### title